 Make sure that your head is centered on the screen.
 The audience should see your entire head and the top part of your shoulders.

-It would be best to look on the screen as you would on a headshot.
+It would be best to look at the screen as you would at a headshot.

 Not everyone has the option of an office to hold these meetings in, but make your background as business-like as possible.
 Loud posters, objects, or noise will distract your message and limit your effectiveness.